 The soul itself is androgynous.
-In a culture where men are raised to assimilate a traditional male role, his female soul qualities are repressed but ‘live’ in his unconscious as the anima archetype.
+In a culture where men are raised to assimilate a traditional male role, their female soul qualities are repressed but ‘live’ in their unconscious as the anima archetype.
 The same is true for a woman who is conditioned to only express traditionally feminine qualities and who has to repress her masculine soul part, which then lives in her unconscious as the animus archetype.

 Because these archetypes reside in the unconscious they are projected on people around us, most notably in romantic relationships.
 Usually, a man reserves his projection for a singular object, whereas a woman may diversify and include authority figures as well as her lover.

 The animus and anima need to be brought into conscious awareness and the missing qualities integrated for the process of individuation to run smoothly.
 Unfortunately, many cultures discourage men from developing feminine qualities and vice versa.
 Men have traditionally been punished and ridiculed in various ways when honouring their inner feminine.
 This hard control is sadly enforced by both genders in many cultures.